Tell Us a Little Bit about Your Company

 What Is One Advice You Would Give Someone Just Out of College Today?

 Even the grunt work because it’s where you learn the nuts and bolts of the business.
 Go the extra mile.
 Be on time.
 Take the initiative.

 Respect the knowledge and experience of more senior colleagues and listen.
 You’ll begin to see the path.

 What Is One Advice You Would Give Someone Who Is Switching Careers?

 When you switch, do it because you see a path, have a passion, and love it.
 That will get you through the inevitable early-stage learning curve.

 How Should Job Seekers Get the Most out of LinkedIn?

 It will give you a sense of the trends they are following and the issue they think are important.

-I think there’s untapped talent sitting on the sidelines not working that would get back in the game if there was greater flexibility and support that would allow them to handle personal responsibilities (eg. child care, eldercare) or to allow for semi-retirement.
+I think there’s untapped talent sitting on the sidelines not working that would get back in the game if there were greater flexibility and support that would allow them to handle personal responsibilities (eg. child care, elder care) or to allow for semi-retirement.

-If there is a skill, especially tech-related, you need to strengthen YouTube, LinkedIn are invaluable resources.
+If there is a skill, especially tech-related, you need to strengthen YouTube, LinkedIn is invaluable resources.